top of page

 How Our Asthma Therapy Program Works

-The SBAT Program is designed to improve access to guideline-based asthma care for historically marginalized children in a way that is fully integrated into the communities that serve these children, developed in conjunction with community partners, and brings asthma healthcare to settings where children spend the majority of their day.
+The SBAT Program is designed to improve access to guideline-based asthma care for children with poorly controlled asthma in a way that is fully integrated into the communities that serve these children, developed in conjunction with community partners, and brings asthma healthcare to settings where children spend the majority of their day.
 The program can be tailored based on local need and available resources.

 1.